South Africa—2011 Report

 A special day in South Africa

 From the time that I awakened on Friday, August 19, 2011, I looked forward with eager anticipation to arriving in Ficksburg (a beautiful small town in eastern Free State nestled along the Lesotho border).
 There was time to check in at the Woodpecker Guest House and have a quiet moment to place Prayer Seminar #5 before the Lord for His anointing because it is a very special seminar.
 It is Seminar #1,500.
-Little did I know when the first prayer seminar was conducted at Madison Baptist Church, Madison, New Jersey that it would spread worldwide and that my interest would shift from being an educator to being a teacher to the nations.
+Little did I know when the first prayer seminar was conducted at Madison Baptist Church, Madison, New Jersey in September 1980 that it would spread worldwide and that my interest would shift from being an educator to being a teacher to the nations.
 Little did I know that there would be three decades plus of saying “turn in your workbooks to page …” and then guiding and directing learning (my favorite definition of the word “teaching.”
 Little did I know that I would travel almost two and one-half million miles and arrive at a small town in beautiful eastern South Africa and begin Seminar #1,500.

 As I waited for Leslie and Simon, the JGHM-Southern Africa Branch team, I became a little impatient, eager to see my seminar students.
 When they arrived at the Guest House, they reported that we must wait for someone from the Black township to come for us to lead us to the venue and the seminar.
 I was a little impatient knowing that we were going to be late in starting.
 Upon walking into the meeting place, my heart rejoiced because it was packed out with people ready for the seminar.